krispo/git-edit/Readme.md

 Git-Edit
 ==

-A small javascript plugin that allows to edit web pages directly from the browser at specific place with live preview and commit the changes to github.
+A small javascript plugin that allows to edit HTML web pages directly from the browser at specific place with live preview and commit the changes to github.

 It uses internally: